priyankadatacodes/ai-search-zero-click-ecommerce-analysis/README.md

 ## Key Insights

-- Overall conversion rate is healthy (around 10 percent)
+- Overall conversion rate is healthy at **~10%**, indicating strong intent
-- A significant share of sessions are Zero-Click, limiting funnel entry
+- **18% of sessions are Zero-Click**, meaning users do not enter the shopping funnel
-- The largest drop-off occurs between Click and Add-to-Cart
+- The biggest revenue leakage occurs between **Click and Add-to-Cart**
-- AI Search contributes more revenue than Classic Search
+- **AI Search generates higher and more consistent revenue** than Classic Search
-- Zero-Click behavior reduces product discovery and monetization
+- Zero-Click behavior limits product discovery and monetization
-- Mobile contributes a large share of total revenue
+- Mobile and Desktop conversion rates are similar, but mobile drives higher volume
-- Performance varies by category and region, indicating scope for personalization
+- Category and regional performance varies, indicating personalization opportunities

 ---